Working With Decision Branches

 To configure a Decision Branch node, you define one or more outputs, each with its own condition.
 For each output:

-1. Specify what to evaluate (a variable, metric, or data property).
+1. Specify what to evaluate (a variable, metricClosed A measurement or data point that is monitored and analyzed to detect anomalies and generate incidents., or data property).

 2. Choose a comparison operation (equals, greater than, less than, and so on).